CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-7.md

 ### Task 3: Set Up and Run NVIDIA Riva ASR Container

-1. Run the following command to set up the NVIDIA Container Toolkit by adding your user to the docker group:
+1. Run the following command to set up the NVIDIA Container Toolkit by adding your user to the Docker group:

    ```bash
    sudo gpasswd -a $USER docker